Siderea writes an essay on class in America. You should read it. In case you don’t, here’s the summary:

 4. 1.5% of people are in the elite class.
 Although you can be borderline-elite by getting a job in finance and making a few million, the real elite are born into money and don’t work unless they want to.
 Occasionally they’ll sit on a board or found a philanthropic association or something.
 They don’t believe in “professional achievement” because working is lower-class; they might compete in complicated status games around who throws the best parties or has the best horses or whatever.

-5. The highest class (E1) are insane psychopaths who burn the global commons for shits and giggles.
+5. The highest class (E1) are psychopaths who burn the global commons for shits and giggles.
 They tend to be drug lords, arms dealers, and morally insane billionaires.
-Most famous politicians and businesspeople are not of this class and most people in this class are not famous.
+Most famous politicians and businesspeople are not in this class and most people in this class are not famous.

 6. The three main classes (labor, gentry, and elite) are three different ‘infrastructures’.
 To be in labor you need skills, to be in gentry you need education, and to be in elite you need connections.
 There’s no strict hierarchy (eg not all gentry are above all labor), but you can picture them as offset ladders, with the lower gentry being at the same rung as the higher labor and so on.